 Matthew G. Braun, Research Associate

 Matthew Braun Joined CEP in May 2016.
 Matthew is doctoral student at the George Washington University studying Education Policy and Administration.
 Prior to working at CEP, Matthew spent two years teaching English as a Second Language in Asia and has interned with The Education Trust and District of Columbia’s Public Schools.
 He holds a B.A. in Political Science from Tulane University and a M.A. in Education Policy and Administration from the George Washington University.
 Matt's area of expertise includes the federal role in education, psychometrics, equity issues related to school finance, teacher quality, and the charter school reform movement.
-When he is out of the office, Matt enjoys watching sports and spending time with his girlfriend.
+When he is out of the office, Matt enjoys watching sports and spending time with his wife.

 Nancy Kober, Editor